Traffic Diversion Information

 - Seatbelt violations are eligible.

 - Using a Cell Phone without a Hands-Free Device and Texting While Driving in violation of V.T.L.
 1225-C and V.T.L.
 1225-D, both five point infractions are eligible, however the application fee is increased to $400 per ticket for these offenses.

 There will be a non-refundable application fee of $200 per ticket for all eligible offenses except for using a mobile phone or a portable electronic device while driving in violation of V.T.L.
-1225-C or 1225-D, speeding in a school or construction zone in violation of V.T.L.
-1180f or 1180c, or all other speeds greater than 20 mph over the speed limit.
+1225-C or 1225-D, or all other speeds greater than 20 mph over the speed limit.
 The fee for a V.T.L.
-1225-C, 1225-D, 1180c, 1180f, or other speed greater than 20 mph over the speed limit ticket is $400 per ticket.
+1225-C, 1225-D, or other speed greater than 20 mph over the speed limit ticket is $400 per ticket.
 Examples: If a motorist is charged with speeding, 15 miles per hour over the speed limit, and failure to signal, the fee would be $400, or $200 per ticket.
 If a motorist is charged with speeding, and using a cell phone, the fee would be $600, $200 for the speeding ticket and $400 for the cell phone ticket.
-If a motorist is charged with speeding, using a cell phone, and failure to wear a seatbelt, the fee would be $800, $200 each for the speeding and seatbelt ticekts and $400 for the cell phone ticket.
+If a motorist is charged with speeding, using a cell phone, and failure to wear a seatbelt, the fee would be $800, $200 each for the speeding and seatbelt tickets and $400 for the cell phone ticket.
 Any motorist who submits false information with their application will be denied or terminated from the program and will not have their application fee refunded.